oasis-tcs/openc2-jadn/jadn-v2.0.md

 in [Section 4.2](#42-core-types),
 and is represented in JSON format as a string where the first character's Unicode codepoint is the option's ID and the remaining characters are its value.
-Boolean options have no additional characters; if the option ID is present the value of that option is True.
+Boolean options have no additional characters; if the option ID is present its value is True, otherwise False.

 As an example the TypeOption "minLength = 1" is represented as:
 ```